rvykydal/anaconda-kickstarts/atomic/pxetolive.md

 ```
 part / --fstype="ext4" --size=6000
 ```
-because we run livemedia-creator with `--live-rootfs-keep-size` option (I think the size from kickstart is truncated to number of GiBs, hence the 6000 MiB vs 4.9 GB difference).
+because we build the image with livemedia-creator using `--live-rootfs-keep-size` option (I think the size from kickstart is truncated to number of GiBs, hence the 6000 MiB vs 4.9 GB difference).
 It is also possible to set the desired size directly by `--live-rootfs-size` option.
 We don't have to be afraid of overcommiting here as the image is sparse.
 But what we see reported by `df` is not the real space available for writing our data.
 As said above, there is a read-write devicemapper layer using **overlay image** (devicemapper shapshot) to store live data:

 ```
 [fedora@atomic-00 ~]$ lsblk